Reach Fund 2022

 Further Education & Training (FET) Sector

 Cork ETB has been at the forefront in the design and delivery of Further Education Programmes over the past twenty years.
-Each Further Education College delivers a wide range of courses and programmes, some of which offer progression routes to third-level institutions.
+Each Further Education Campus delivers a wide range of courses and programmes, some of which offer progression routes to third-level institutions.
 The challenge to the staff and colleges is to build on what has already been achieved and to continue to be pro-active into the future.

 The FET sector is one of evolving change, particularly as the design and delivery of new programmes to provide education and training in developing skills areas is challenging.
-Responding to changing skills requirements is a focus for all Cork ETB Colleges/Centres as they strive to maintain and develop their reputation for innovation in this regard.
+Responding to changing skills requirements is a focus for all Cork ETB Campuses/Centres as they strive to maintain and develop their reputation for innovation in this regard.

-The courses provided in Cork ETB Colleges/Centres are continually updated and modified to meet the changing conditions of industry and, thereby, provide the optimum opportunity of securing employment for students.
+The courses provided in Cork ETB Campus/Centres are continually updated and modified to meet the changing conditions of industry and, thereby, provide the optimum opportunity of securing employment for students.
 The majority of these courses are linked with established national, professional institutes and students awards are accredited by Quality and Qualifications Ireland (QQI) (formerly FETAC) and a number of Professional Institutes.
 Students are also provided with opportunities to progress to Higher Education.
 The ETB has developed strong links with CIT and UCC for this purpose.

 Further information and contact details for programmes running in this sector are available at: